AI in Production will take place over two days, split into a day of workshops and a day of

 conference and one of the workshops.

-We will also be hosting a drinks reception on the evening, which is included in the price of your
+We will also be hosting a dinner reception on the evening, which is included in the price of your ticket!

 Morning Workshops ( – )